tmtxt/tmtxt.github.com/_posts/2013-05-08-blogging-using-your-favorite-text-editor-with-git-and-jekyll.md

 Jekyll is designed to work with markdown.
 It stores most of your content in markdown and then parse the data into html.
 You can still create your your content in html form for some special cases (will be discussed later).
-However, using markdown is faster and much easy to compose.
+However, using markdown is faster and much easier to compose.
 Spend about 5 minutes to get used with markdown syntax [http://daringfireball.net/projects/markdown/syntax](http://daringfireball.net/projects/markdown/syntax).
 It's really easy to understand.